fenase/BigExcelCreator/README.md

 # Data Validation

-Use `AddListValidator` to restrict possible values to be written to a cell by an user.
+Use `AddListValidator` to restrict, to a list defined in a formula, possible values to be written to a cell by an user.

+Alternatively, use `AddIntegerValidator` or `AddDecimalValidator` to restrict / validate values as defined by `validationType` (equal, greater than, between, etc.)

 ```c#
     excel.CreateAndOpenSheet("Sheet Name");